ucb-bar/ccbench/README.md

 ## More Controlled Way to Run Tests
 ------------------------------------------------------------------------------

-How to Run the "caches" benchmark (helps deduce access time and cache size):
+How to Run the "caches" benchmark:

     $ cd $CCBENCH/caches
     $ make clean; make